the official website of the ACRS certification scheme for construction steels. We deliver confidence in steel materials supply through:

 Having invested so much in good Product Certification, it's essential that the market entrusts assessment to a Product Certification Body that understands the product and its supply chain.

-Achieving ACRS Product Certification requires considerable effort and commitment from a manufacturer.
-By achieving ACRS Product Certification the manufacturer, his customers and structure owners will have the confidence that comes from knowing ACRS Certified Firms are strictly monitored throughout each year and periodically assessed by specialised ACRS assessors.
-ACRS approval is the beginning to improved process and business performance, as well as a credible supply chain.
+Achieving ACRS Product Certification requires considerable commitment, consistency and professionalism.
+By achieving ACRS Product Certification, certificate holders, their customers, and structure owners have the confidence that comes from knowing ACRS Certified Firms are strictly monitored throughout each year, and periodically assessed by ACRS expert assessors.
+ACRS approval is a pathway to improved process and business performance, as well as a credible, transparent supply chain.

 ACRS Certified Firms have the opportunity to benefit from ACRS' own, continuing publicity programme and perhaps to take part in joint promotional campaigns.
-ACRS provides free marketing support to promote successful approval and allows manufacturers to display its "quality mark" on publicity and stationery.
-In order to assist steel users as well as steel manufacturers, ACRS will be pleased to provide speakers for internal or external seminars, conferences and meetings.
+ACRS provides free marketing support to promote successful approval and allows certificate holders to display the ACRS Mark on their publicity and stationery.
+In order to assist steel specifiers and certifiers and asset owners, as well as certificate holders, ACRS is pleased to provide speakers for seminars, conferences and internal meetings

 All ACRS Certified Firms, and their scopes of approval are automatically included in the "Certificate Holders" section of this web site.